Kissimmee, Florida: Transportation

 The major roads in the Kissimmee area are Florida's Turnpike, Interstate 4, Osceola Parkway, and US 192.
 Among other important routes are US 17/92 that join with US 441 into the Orange Blossom Trail (OBT) and the John Young Parkway.

+The city of Kissimmee also runs a service named Freebee Kissimmee which is a cab that provides transportation around Downtown Kissimmee, Advent Health, and Valencia College.

 Public libraries

 Osceola Library System operates the Hart Memorial Central Library in Kissimmee.

+Healthcare

+There are only two hospitals in Kissimmee, AdventHealth Kissimmee and HCA Florida Osceola Hospital.